campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 In many plug-in dialogs control names and values are spoken.
 There is a Vietnamese translation of the README file.
 Thanks to Nguyen Hoang Giang for providing this.
 It is in the file audacity_readme_vi.txt in the installation folder in your program files folder.

 When playing or recording the ENTER key executes pause/resume.
-I like this because the numpad ENTER key is easier to find than "p" if your hands are off the keyboard.
+In this case, pressing Control+ENTER sends ENTER.
+I like this because the numpad ENTER key is easier to find than "p" if your hands are off the keyboard.  this can be turned off with an option in Adjust JAWS Options.
 Try it out and let us know if it works for you and if you like it.

-The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u and 13.
-It should probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
+The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13 on a laptop running Windows 7.
+It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
 There is no specific Braille support at this time.

 Messages and string constants are in audacity.jsm facilitating translation.